XingFramework/xing-book/tutorial/projects/adding_a_project_detail_page.md

 ##Project Resource

 Like our homepage state, our project detail state needs to load a project from the backend.
-But before we can do that, we have to tell our frontend application how to access a single project on the backend.
+But before do that, we have to tell our frontend application how to access a single project on the backend.
 Let's return to our

 ## Controller